lrfinotti/cybr201_book/04-Modular_Arithmetic.md

 +++

 As we can see above, we know how to compute inverses!
-We just use the Extended Euclidean Algorithm!
+We just use the {prf:ref}`Extended Euclidean Algorithm <al-eea>`!

 :::{prf:example}
 :nonumber: